AIXM 5.1 (Aeronautical Information Exchange Model, GML Version 5.1) Writer Parameters

 Feature Properties – Attribute Handling

-Specifies whether GML properties that are defined as a complex type with complex content (that is, those that have embedded children elements) should be mapped as nested list attributes within FME features.
+Specifies whether GML properties that are defined as a complex type with complex content (that is, those that have embedded child elements) should be expanded into Nested Attributes within FME features, or stored as XML Fragments.

-Some complex properties, such as those that are recursively defined, cannot be mapped as nested lists.
-These complex properties will always be mapped as XML fragments, regardless of the setting for this parameter.
+Certain complex properties, such as those that are recursively defined or that would otherwise cause circular references, are always mapped as XML fragments regardless of this setting.

 Validation